 Coal Slurry Dewatering Bags

-Answer: Hello there!
-Thanks for contacting Granite Environmental.
-We offer two options for dewatering operations:
+Answer: We offer dewatering product options for dewatering operations:

-- Dewatering Bag for sediment, silt, and other small dewatering jobs
+Dewatering Bags for sediment, silt, and other small dewatering jobs

-There are a couple of differences that you will find between these two dewatering products.
-As a general overview, dewatering bags for coal slurry are designed in smaller sizes and are made from a non-woven geotextile filter material.
-These bags are commonly used on small sites to dewatering small ponds, construction site runoff, and other smaller areas.
+There are a couple of differences between dewatering products.
+Dewatering bags for coal slurry are designed in smaller sizes and made from a nonwoven geotextile filter material.
+The bags are commonly used on project sites for dewatering small ponds, construction site runoff, and other smaller jobs.

-Dewatering tubes, by contrast, are significantly larger in size and made from a woven geotextile material.
-These products are used for large dewatering jobs such as dewatering of large lagoons, large ponds, WTTP sludge removal, and other larger locations that need to be dewatered.
+Geotextile filter bags are significantly larger in size and made from a woven geotextile material.
+These dewatering products are used for large jobs such as the dewatering of large lagoons, wastewater treatment plant sludge removal, and other larger locations.

-Due to the size of the dewatering bag for coal slurry that you are requiring, the best option for your location would probably be the large Dewatering Tubes for Coal Slurry.
-This tube is significantly larger in size and can be used to filter out slurry for large projects and jobs.
+Due to the size of the dewatering bags for coal slurry needed, the best option for your location would probably be the large sludge tubes.
+When Sludge Dewatering Bags are significantly larger and can be used for large coal dewatering projects and jobs.

-Sizing for these tubes can be anywhere from 50 to 200 feet in length and 15 to 90 feet in circumference.
-Depending on the amount of materials you need to contain, the available size you have in your location, and type of slurry needing to be processed, different materials may work better than others for your dewatering job.
+Sizing for the dewatering bags can be anywhere from 50 to 250 feet in length and 15 to 90 feet in circumference.
+Depending on the amount of materials you need to contain, the available space you have in your location, and the concentration of coal slurry needing to be processed, different dewatering products may work better than others for your coal processing plant's dewatering project.